ziyaowang94/Melete/README.md

 ### run with binaries (only need rocksdb)

-How to run Uranus and experiment can be found in [run.md](./scripts/run.md), all the need scripts is placed in `/scripts`.
+How to run Uranus and experiment can be found in [run.md](./scripts/run.md), all the need scripts is placed in `./scripts`.

 ### build from source (need all Prerequisites)

-Enter the `source` directory and run `make build-all`, all the binaries will be palced in the `build` directory.
+Install all prerequisites, then enter the `source` folder and run `make build-all`, all the binaries will be palced in the `build` folder.